sulhimaskom/personal-authless/README.md

 ### Project Overview

 This project is a Cloudflare Worker that implements a remote MCP (Model Context Protocol) server.
 It's designed to be deployed on Cloudflare's serverless platform and provides a set of tools that can be accessed by an MCP client, such as the Cloudflare AI Playground or Claude Desktop.
-The server is "authless," meaning it doesn't require any authentication to use its tools.
+The Worker now requires GitHub OAuth 2.1, so every client must authenticate before invoking tools.

-The core logic is in `src/index.ts`, which defines an `McpAgent` with a tool for interacting with GitHub.
-The server uses Cloudflare Durable Objects to maintain the state of the MCP agent.
+The core logic lives in `src/index.ts`, which defines an `McpAgent` with GitHub-oriented tooling. `src/github-handler.ts` hosts the OAuth endpoints that hand the user off to GitHub, and `src/workers-oauth-utils.ts` renders the approval dialog for new MCP clients.
+Durable Objects back the MCP agent lifecycle.

 The project is written in TypeScript and uses `wrangler` for development and deployment.
-It also includes configuration for `biome` for linting and formatting, and `tsc` for type-checking.
+Tooling includes Biome for linting/formatting and `tsc` for type-checking.

 ### Available Tools

 #### `list_user_repos`

-*   **Function**: Lists the public repositories for a given GitHub user.
+*   **Function**: Lists the public repositories for the supplied GitHub user (defaults to the authenticated user).
 *   **Parameters**:
-    *   `username` (string): The GitHub username to fetch repositories for.
+    *   `username` (string, optional): GitHub username to inspect.
-*   **Example Usage**: `list_user_repos(username: "google")`
+*   **Example Usage**: `list_user_repos()` or `list_user_repos(username: "cloudflare")`

+#### `whoami`

+*   **Function**: Dumps the GitHub profile associated with the OAuth session.
+*   **Parameters**: none.
+*   **Example Usage**: `whoami()`

 ### Building and Running